min2ha/ukwa-site/content/target/65154/index.en.md

   "subject": null
 }

-# New Arab, The:  'First BAME Home Secretary' headlines distract from racism of Windrush scandal

 An article about the appointment of  Sajid Javid  as Amber Rudd's replacement as Home Secretary in April 2018.